Time to Upgrade Your Unsecured Mailbox?

-Every unsecured mailbox is an invitation for mail theft and can be a treasure trove of easy gifts such as holiday and birthday cards, tax refunds, business checks, or information that can be used to steal even the identity of the residential mailbox owners.
+Every unsecured mailbox is an invitation for mail theft.
+If your mailbox doesn’t lock it can be a treasure trove of easy gifts for thieves.
+Why risk holiday and birthday cards, tax refunds, business checks, or information that can be used to steal your identity?

 It’s unfortunate but mail theft is on the rise.